wbl/draft-ladd-bbs-privacypass/draft-ladd-privacypass-bbs.md

 ## Token Issuance

-//TODO: Describe Client and Issuer inputs to the protocol
+The Client and Issuer agree on the sequence of attributes, as well as the Issuer's public key.
+These attributes are put in a list of Extensions {{PPEXT}} with type TBD.

 ### Client-to-Issuer Request